JiahaoHong1997/JiahaoHong1997/README.md

 -
 -->

-🤔 I‘m a graduate student at Fudan University.
+🤔 A graduate student at Fudan University.

-🔭 I’m currently working on computer vision.
+🔭 Working on computer vision.

-🌱 I’m currently learning web programming.
+🌱 Learning web programming.

-👯 I’m a gopher.
+👯 A gopher.

 <!-- ⚡ Fun fact: Games
 -->